-- · Money orders
+- Money orders

-- · Cashiers'/travelers' checks
+- Cashiers'/travelers' checks

 - American Express

-- Discover

-- Mastercard

-- Visa

-- · International wire transfers

 Do I need health insurance?

 Yes, you do!
 The State of Florida requires all international students to have health insurance.
 You must show proof of insurance in order to register for classes.
 Students that do not have health insurance are advised to purchase the recommended UCF health insurance plan.
 You will be able to purchase insurance during orientation or online.
 It is your responsibility to buy insurance each enrollment period and demonstrate proof of current insurance to UCF Student Health Services office to avoid holds that block your registration.